OskarMichalik/Travel-From-Project/README.md

     Allows you to change the information.

+Map:

+    Pins selected locations and shows possible flight path

+Sorting menu:

+    Allows the user to sort flights according to ther preferences.
+You can choose:
+    -Cheapest: Lists the flights from the cheapest to the most expensive
+    -Fastest: Lists the flights from the quickest to the longest
+    -Best: A combination of the cheapest and fastest options

 Ticket list:

     Displays found flights, based on the provided cities ( date does not affect the result )